liferay-design/liferay.design/src/markdown/careers/na/freelance-product-designer.md

 -   Resume or LinkedIn Profile
 -   Portfolio link

-We're transparent in how we hire, feel free to read through [our hiring process](https://liferay.design/articles/2021/how-we-hire/).
+We're transparent in how we hire, feel free to read through [our hiring process](https://liferay.design/articles/2021/how-we-hire/) — while this role is for a freelance position, the steps to bring you onboard will generally be the same.

 ## _Liferay is an Equal Opportunity Employer_